elpheria/rpc-websockets/API.md

 Departing from version 2.x, there's been some minor API changes.
 A breaking change is a server.eventList method, which is not a getter method anymore, because of the inclusion of a namespaces system throughout the library.
 Other methods will work seamlessly.

+## Migrating to 7.x

+`client.login` now throws an error in case of failed login.
+Enclose the code using that method in a `try/catch` block to mitigate unhandled exceptions.

 ## Client

 ```js